breathe-doc/breathe/testsuite/source/directives.rst

    .. doxygenstruct:: <struct name>
       :project: ...
       :path: ...
+      :outline:
       :no-link:

-Checkout the :ref:`example <function-example>` to see it in action.
+Checkout the :ref:`example <struct-example>` to see it in action.

 doxygenenum Directive
 ~~~~~~~~~~~~~~~~~~~~~~~